 12 Best Things to Do at the Georgia Aquarium

 Atlanta is home to the Georgia Aquarium.
-It is one of the biggest aquariums in the world, it was even sited as having more aquatic life than any other aquarium at the time of opening in 2005.
+It is one of the biggest aquariums in the world, it was even cited as having more aquatic life than any other aquarium at the time of opening in 2005.
 Since then, it continues to grow with additions such as dolphin and sea lion shows and new fish and sea life.
 It is a fun stop for families, a chance to encounter underwater areas like never before, and learn a thing or two along the way.

 Kids will love traveling through the seven different challenges–complete five and receive Georgia Aquarium Aquanaut certification.
 As Aquanauts-in-training, kids can explore freshwater and marine habitats, dive into scientific research and learn what it is like to have a career in marine sciences.

 Some of the biggest fish in the world call the Georgia Aquarium home.
 These fantastic creatures swim above and around the Ocean Voyager exhibit–you can sit and stare for hours at the large fish cruising through the water.
 Another cool feature, you can swim with these gentle giants!
 Reservations required; swimming with whale sharks is extra.

 This is a perfect opportunity to let ages infant to 3 years experience the Aquarium in a shorter (and cheaper, $10 per person) way.
 Toddler Time lasts an hour and a half and includes a meet and greet with an animal, a costumed character, storytime, craft and a snack.
 Select dates, see calendar for schedule.

 Penguins and sea otters are just some of the sea life you can see from portal holes.
 These specially-designed areas make you feel as if you are in the encounter.
 Get up close with the penguins as they snack during feeding time, which also makes for a fun photo opp.